russell/sphinxcontrib-cldomain/doc/index.rst

   #
   # cl_systems: The systems and packages from which to extract documentation:
   #
+  # name - The name of the system to load.
+  # path - The path to the system.
+  # packages - A list of the packages to extract symbol information from.
+  #
   # Note: This conf.py sits in a subdirectory below ("../"), relative to where
   # the "my-system.asd" system description file lives:
   cl_systems = [{"name": "my-system",